Recent contentious cases of children in art

 Until now, no

-artist has been convicted of their artwork being child por__graphy.
+artist has been convicted of their artwork being child sexual abuse materials.
 In 2008, the

 fracas over the work of artist Bill Henson divided opinion and had many